Welcome back to the Epic Experiment!

-Thanks everyone, if you want to hear more about my thoughts on teaching new players or any other Commander related topic.
-Please check out our weekly podcast on iTunes, Google Podcast, Spotify, Amazon, and anywhere else you find your podcasts.
+Well, there we are folks.
+We had a load of fun this summer up, and hopefully we can make this a yearly tradition.
+If you want to hear more about my thoughts on Commander picks or any other Commander related topic, please check out our weekly podcast on iTunes, Google Podcast, Spotify, Amazon, and anywhere else you find better podcasts.
 Just look for the name The Epic Experiment Podcast!
 We’d love to have you join us!

 Get all your board game news from The Bag of Loot! www.thebagofloot.com